These are some of the characters from WORKING!! and tropes that are associated with them.

 - Charles Atlas Superpower: Revealed to have strength comparable to Kirio or even Inami.
-For example, Yamada easily blocked Inami's Megaton Punch, but almost got his shoulder dislocated by him.
-He also said that Inami cannot land a punch on him, but he Wouldn't Hit a Girl.
+For example, Kirio easily blocked Inami's Megaton Punch, but almost got his shoulder dislocated by Souta.
+He also states that Inami cannot land a punch on him, but he Wouldn't Hit a Girl.

 - Compliment Backfire: Often compares Popura to a bug.
-To him this is a compliment, to everybody else, not so much.
+He considers this lavish praise, but everybody else finds it insulting.

-- Crazy Jealous Guy: Invoked in episode 4 of Season 2 when he suspects Inami's constant staring at Satou means she must like him.
-However, he tells Souma that the feelings he's having are like training a dog not to bite the owner, but the dog does it anyway, then shows affections towards another owner.
-Souma, however, knows it's not true, but plays along anyway because he finds the misunderstanding funny.
+- Crazy Jealous Guy: Invoked whenever he suspects Inami is being friendly to another male.
+However, he typically misconstrues it as something else.
+For example, when he suspects that Inami's constant staring at Satou means she must like him, Satou tells Souma that the feelings he's having are like training a dog not to bite the owner, but the dog does it anyway then shows affection towards another person.
+Souma knows what's actually going on, but plays along anyway because he finds the misunderstanding funny.

-- Cuteness Proximity: His reason for working at the restaurant was because Popura bumped into him and asked him if he wanted to work there.
-He just found her small size too hard to resist, despite being younger than her.
+- Cuteness Proximity: His defining character trait.
+His reason for working at the restaurant to begin with was because Popura bumped into him and asked him if he wanted to work there.
+He simply found her cuteness and small size impossible to resist, despite the fact that he is younger than her.

 - Dragged into Drag: He's forced to crossdress on multiple occasions thanks to Inami.